Available with Spatial Analyst license.

 When multiple Relational or Boolean operators are used in a sequence, the expression requires parentheses.
 For more information, refer to the usage tips listed in the Raster Calculator tool help.

-While Map Algebra is used both in the Raster Calculator and directly in Python, there are some differences in the syntax that you should be aware of.
+While Map Algebra is used both in the Raster Calculator and directly in Python, the following are differences in the syntax that you should be aware of:

-- Only in the Raster Calculator tool dialog box can layer names be used directly with operators.
+- Only on the Raster Calculator tool dialog box can layer names be used directly with operators.
 When working in Python itself, layers must first be cast as Raster objects.

-- Similarly, only in the tool dialog box can Raster Calculator variables be contained within percent signs (%) or quotation marks (").
+- Similarly, only on the tool dialog box can Raster Calculator variables be contained within percent signs (%) or quotation marks (").

 Raster Calculator tool dialog box examples

 Following are several examples of Map Algebra expressions that can be executed in the Raster Calculator tool.
 In these expressions, the raster layer names are contained within quotes, for example, "dist".